Anisakis infections from raw fish on rise, health ministry warns | The Japan Times

 Symptoms typically include severe abdominal pain, nausea, vomiting and low-grade fever and may develop within an hour or two weeks after consuming infected fish.

-According to a 2008 study published in U.S. Clinical Microbiology Reviews journal, Anisakis can also induce allergic reactions and immune hypersensitivity.
+According to a 2008 study published in the U.S. journal Clinical Microbiology Reviews, Anisakis can also induce allergic reactions and immune hypersensitivity.

-The ministry urges consumers to keep the fish frozen under 20 degrees for at least a day, or heat it for at least for a minute in temperatures exceeding 60 degrees, which should kill the larvae.
+The ministry urges consumers to keep the fish frozen below minus 20 degrees for at least a day, or heat it for at least for a minute in temperatures exceeding 60 degrees, which should kill the larvae.

 Keiko Saito, another ministry official, warned consumers to inspect seafood carefully before buying or eating the fish.